chavo1/cloudflare-nginx-terraform/README.md

 $ terraform plan
 $ terraform apply
 ```
+- Now you should be able to access the instance on 'nginx.chavo.eu'(on your registered domain)
-- Do not forget to destroy the environment
+## Do not forget to destroy the environment